 It can seem a bit morbid.
-When Professor John Mundy explains his and his colleagues' research to the uninitiated, he talks about plant cells as if they were you, a human being.
+When Professor John Mundy of the University of Copenhagen explains his and his colleagues' research to the uninitiated, he talks about plant cells as if they were you, a human being.
 You have sex and give birth to babies.
 Perversely, you devour others, and when starved, you eat yourself.

 Of course cells are not humans.
 But when you hear about their many ways of death, you can't help wondering about the wider, metaphysical, questions.

 Like us, cells may die by traumatic injury.
 But death in many cells is programmed beforehand like a destiny: Such is, for example, the process of apoptosis, a Greek derivative meaning ‘the shedding of leaves'.

 Look at your hand: the flesh and skin has developed around the bones of your fingers, but not in between - like the webbed toes of a duck.
 This is because when you were an embryo, cells were shed through apoptosis, and devoured by the surrounding cells.

 »What is interesting to me as a biologist is that large multi-cellular animals have apoptosis, while plant cells do not appear to die this way.
 And yet every fall we are surrounded by the real shedding of leaves.
 The question is: What is happening here?« he asks.

 »If you imagine that plants aren't as highly developed as animals, then the death that plants use might be an ancient invention.
 When we look at how plants die then, we may be looking at a very old and simple type of death, perhaps the simplest and oldest one.